 - General knowledge of classical traditions and contemporary cultures of East Asia in all facets, including new media and popular culture as well as history, religious traditions, major works of the literary canon and writing on social issues.
 The introductory course East Asia: Texts and Contexts and the range of electives are the primary vehicles in the curriculum for this cultural component of the majors.

 - The ability to do in-depth research on a humanities-related original topic of the student’s choice, using both English and East Asian language research and primary source materials.
-Toward this end, Chinese and Japanese majors cap their four years of study with a thesis written for the Senior Seminar.
+Toward this end, Japanese, Korean, and Chinese majors cap their four years of study with a thesis written for the Senior Seminar.
 The students may write this thesis in either English or the language of study.
 In either case, students writing the thesis must demonstrate their ability to manage textual sources in their language of study.
-In the final semester of senior year, a few students also complete an honors thesis, which must demonstrate original research drawing heavily on Japanese or Chinese sources.
+In the final semester of senior year, a few students also complete an honors thesis, which must demonstrate original research drawing heavily on Korean, Chinese, and Japanese sources.

 - Broadly, “cultural translation” ability—that is, the ability to move between East Asian and other cultural contexts socially, linguistically, and intellectually, and to convey knowledge from one context to the other.
 This includes understanding linguistic and non-linguistic customs and behavior in East Asian socio-cultural situations.
 It also includes drawing knowledge from Chinese, Japanese or Korean texts and experiences and finding ways to translate or express that knowledge to audiences outside East Asia.

 Integrated Writing in the Majors

 - Writing takes place everywhere in the Chinese, Japanese, and Korean majors, in many forms and levels of formality, including expository and creative writing as well as the art of translation, and including personal, public, and professional modes.